nullstare/ReiLua/API.md

 ---

-> isReady = RL.IsRenderTextureReady( RenderTexture target )
+> isReady = RL.IsRenderTextureValid( RenderTexture target )

-Check if a render texture is ready
+Check if a render texture is valid (loaded in GPU)

 - Success return bool